mehmetyucelsaritas/MLOps_Project/reports/README.md

 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

 This project was primarily carried out as an individual effort by student s256629.
 I was the only registered group member working on the project and was responsible for all core development and MLOps practices throughout the course.
-Due to the scope and complexity of the project, I started working slightly earlier than the official course start.
+Due to the scope and complexity of the project, I started working earlier than the official course start.

 I initialized the repository and defined the overall project structure.
 I was responsible for configuration management, data processing pipelines, model development, experiment tracking, and versioning.
 I also implemented the full MLOps workflow, including building APIs, integrating system components, and deploying the model to the cloud.
 Debugging, testing, and end-to-end system integration were entirely handled by me.